Make It Right (BTS song)

 "Make It Right" is a song by South Korean boy band BTS.
 It was released digitally on April 12, 2019, as part of the extended play Map of the Soul: Persona.
-It was remixed and re-released, featuring Lauv, as the second single from the EP on October 18, 2019.
+It was remixed and re-released, featuring American singer Lauv, as the second single from the EP on October 18, 2019.

 Background and release

 The song was first teased by Suga on Twitter, showing an image of a track and tagging Ed Sheeran with "This is for you."
 On April 11, a day before release, it was announced as the song Suga had teased in prior months.
 The title of the song appeared to recount Jin's monologue in the 2017 Love Yourself Highlight Reel during the band's Love Yourself era.

 The album version of the song was released digitally on April 12, 2019.
 The remixed version was teased on the group's and Lauv's social media platforms and officially released on October 18, 2019.